 According to Dekton's manufacturer, Cosentino, Dekton is a fireproof material.
 This means you won't have to worry about hurting it when torching your Crème Brulee or searing your scallops, even if you're working right on your countertop.
 It also means that you can set down pans of boiling water or hot skillets right onto the counter without fear of damage due to thermal shock.
 You certainly can't say that about solid-surface, laminate, or even stone countertops (because heat can damage stone sealers).

 Dekton Is Highly Stain-Resistant

-Ketchup, soy sauce, black beans, red wine, lemon, vinegar, makeup, and even spray paint: They won't stain Detkon.
+Ketchup, soy sauce, black beans, red wine, lemon, vinegar, makeup, and even spray paint: They won't stain Dekton.
 Really.
 Dekton is so dense that it is non-porous and is virtually impervious to liquids.
 Even Dekton countertops in white and other light colors won't show stain remnants.

 Like conventional quartz countertops, Dekton does not need to be sealed for stain-resistance.
 This puts it well ahead of other materials, including concrete, stone, wood, and quartzite, in terms of low-maintenance.

 Dekton is Super Scratch-Resistant

 Scratches from knives, pans, or appliances are common hazards for kitchen counters.
 Thanks to its exceptional density, Dekton is very hard to scratch.
 You can cut right on the countertop without fear of damage, and you don't have to worry about rough-bottom pans sliding across its surface.

 Dekton is made from a proprietary blend of natural quartz stone, porcelain, and glass.
 These raw materials are fused and compressed under high pressure to create a slab material that is very dense and compact.
 In fact, compactness is one of Dekton's key selling points.
 At just 2 cm thick, Dekton countertop material can be much thinner than other popular options, giving you more design flexibility as well as a sleek profile.